-If you made periodic life annuity distributions from a qualified employee plan under section 401(a), from an employee annuity under section 403(a), or from an annuity contract under section gain

-403(b), and the annuity starting date is after July 1, 1986, you may elect to use a simplified safe harbor method to compute the taxable amount.
+If you made periodic life annuity distributions from a qualified employee plan under section 401(a), from an employee annuity under section 403(a), or from an annuity contract under section 403(b), and the annuity starting date is after July 1, 1986, you may elect to use a simplified safe harbor method to compute the taxable amount.
 However, for purposes of computing the taxable amount to enter in box 2a, assume the distribution is not eligible for the death benefit exclusion.
 See Notice 88-118, 1988-2 C.B.
 450.

 Generally, you are not required to compute the taxable amount of an IRA or SEP nor designate whether any part of a distribution is a return of basis attributable to nondeductible contributions.
 Therefore, report the total amount distributed from an IRA or SEP in box 2a.
 This will be the same amount reported in box 1.
 You may mark the "Taxable amount not determined" box in box 2b.
 However, in the case of a distribution by a trust representing CDs redeemed early, report the net amount distributed.
 Do not include any amount paid for IRA insurance protection in this box.
-For a distribution of contributions plus earnings from an IRA under section 408(d)(4) (previously excess contributions), report the gross distribution in box 1 and only the earnings in box 2a, and enter Code 8 or P, whichever is applicable, in box 7.
+For a distribution of contributions plus earnings from an IRA under section 408(d)(4), report the gross distribution in box 1 and only the earnings in box 2a, and enter Code 8 or P, whichever is applicable, in box 7.
 For a distribution of contributions without earnings after the due date of the individual's return, under section 408(d)(5), enter 0 (zero).
+You might use Code 1 or 7 in box 7 depending on the age of the participant.
 Include DEC distributions in this box.